Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/README.md

 ### Call Quality matrix: `MOS` & `R-Factor`)

+- The MOS is a subjetive evaulation of quality / The R-Factor is a standarized calculation of quality
 - The Mean Opinion Score (MOS) is a value from 1 to 5 that indicates the perceived quality of a call.
 - MOS score displayed by your protocol analyzer is what is called passive MOS.
 - Passive MOS is calculated from another quality metric that you will see  displayed in your protocol analyzer, called R-Factor.